intel/document-automation/README.md

 #### Step 4.
 Stop Containers on Head Node and Worker Nodes
 On head node, exit from the indexing container by typing `exit`.
-And then on the head node, run the command below.
+And then on both the head node and all worker nodes, run the command below.
 ```
 bash scripts/stop_and_cleanup_containers.sh
 ```